encode/httpx/docs/parallel.md

 # Parallel Requests

-LiveWire allows you to make HTTP requests in parallel in a highly efficient way, using async under the hood, while still presenting a standard threaded interface.
+HTTP3 allows you to make HTTP requests in parallel in a highly efficient way, using async under the hood, while still presenting a standard threaded interface.

 This has the huge benefit of allowing you to efficiently make parallel HTTP